richardkorneisel/UI_Element_-Project_DOM2/README.md

 ## Installation

-You can open this website from GitHub pages at "".
+You can open this website from your browser at  https://richardkorneisel.github.io/UI_Element_Project_DOM/

 ## Visuals